eth-sri/eran/README.md

 * Since Refinezono uses timeout for the gurobi solver, the results will vary depending on the processor speeds.

 * Setting the parameter "complete" (default is False) to True will enable MILP based complete verification using the bounds provided by the specified domain.
+When complete verification fails, ERAN prints an adversarial image within the specified adversarial region along with the misclassified label and the correct label.

 Example